quicwg/base-drafts/draft-ietf-quic-recovery.md

 client.

-Because the server could be blocked until more packets are received, the client MUST start the crypto retransmission timer until it has 1RTT keys, even if there is no unacknowledged CRYPTO data.
+Because the server could be blocked until more packets are received, the client MUST ensure the crypto retransmission timer is set if there is unacknowledged crypto data and MUST ensure the the timer is set until it has 1RTT keys.
 If the timer expires and the client has no  CRYPTO data to retransmit and does not have Handshake keys, it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.
 If the client has Handshake keys, it MUST send a Handshake packet.

-On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto retransmission timeout and set a timer for this period.

-When crypto packets are in flight, the probe timer ({{pto}}) is not active.
+When the crypto retransmission timer is active, the probe timer ({{pto}}) is not active.

 ### Retry and Version Negotiation